asilata/asilata.github.io/index.md

 My research focuses on problems in representation theory and algebraic geometry.
 I am most interested in the topology and geometry of algebraic varieties arising from representation theory.
+Recently I have also been working with group actions on triangulated categories, and connections to Bridgeland stability conditions.
-Specific topics of interest include perverse sheaves, quiver varieties, equivariant cohomology, and Bernstein--Sato polynomials.
+Particular topics of interest include Bridgeland stability conditions, perverse sheaves, quiver varieties, equivariant cohomology, and Bernstein--Sato polynomials.
 My papers and preprints are on my [research page](/research), and my CV is available [here](assets/bapat-cv.pdf).

 ### Teaching